arickuter/arcade-game/README.md

 Frogger arcade game
 ===============================
+## How to Run
+### Download the project and open index.html in any browser to run the game.

 ## Movement
 ### To move the player use the up, down, left and right arrow keys